nerdyrasa/interfaces-dynamicloading/README.md

-Dynamic loading
+DYNAMIC LOADING

-Get repository type from the configuration file.
+Get the repository type from the configuration file to do runtime binding.

-No assembly references to concrete repositories.
+There are no assembly references to concrete repository types.

-Post build step to include assemblies for concrete repositories.
+There is a post build step to include assemblies for concrete repositories.